 |Choose three of the following:|

-Genocide and Post-Conflict Justice
+Genocide and Transitional Justice

 We see others as we imagine them to be, in terms of our values, not as they see themselves.
 This course examines ways in which we understand and represent the reality of others through visual media, across the boundaries of culture, gender, and race.
 It considers how and why visual media can be used to represent or to distort the world around us.
 Pictorial media, in particular ethnographic film and photography, are analyzed to document the ways in which indigenous and native peoples in different parts of the world have been represented and imagined by anthropologists and western popular culture.
-Lecture (Fall, Spring).
+Lecture 3 (Fall, Spring).

 American Slavery and Freedom

 This class will survey the history of slavery and freedom in the United States from the establishment of global slave systems in the colonial period through emancipation movements during the Civil War era.
 Students will examine key economic, political, and social issues (from the development of slave labor systems to strategies of resistance among enslaved peoples) as well as the meaning of black freedom struggles during key eras (such as the American Revolutionary era and Civil War).
-Lecture (Fall).
+Lecture 3 (Fall).

 Minority Group Relations

 The course will provide a context in which to examine the multiple and contradictory social relations of domination, subordination, resistance, and empowerment.
 The kinds of questions we will explore focus on how power, knowledge, meaning, and cultural representation are organized.
 We will analyze a variety of political and ideological themes which bear upon the formation of minority group relations, their identity and how these themes complicate the processes by which people construct their understanding of the nation, world, of others, and themselves.
 Through reflection on theoretical texts and fictional works, as well as film and other popular media, we will consider for ourselves how culture is differently represented and signified, and how the politics of understanding and misunderstanding minority relations work through practices within and outside cultural institutions.
-Lecture (Fa/sp/su).
+Lecture 3 (Fa/sp/su).